 The Nine Streets are one of the picturesque places to see on an Amsterdam 1 day city tour.

-Pro Tip: Visitors who want to take a quick stroll through the Nine Street District can use these Map Directions for a quick 10-minute walk.
+Pro Tip: Those who wish to take a stroll through the Nine Street District can use these Map Directions for a quick 10-minute walk.

 If You Have Time: The Houseboat Museum (included with the Amsterdam City Card) sits on the west side of the Prinsengracht Canal at Berensluis Street.
 Although quite small, it’s interesting to see how the inside of a houseboat is decorated!
 MAP.